tomasr8/SR-Code/README.md

   <img src="logo.svg">
 </p>

-# A (much) simplified QR code
+# A simplified QR code

 ## But why?

-I was taking a course about computer vision when I got the idea to design my own simplified QR code.
-I didn't want to create yet another QR code reader but rather create something of my own.
+I wanted to do a project related to computer vision but I didn't want to create yet-another-QR-code-reader™️ but rather create something of my own.
+This project is not trying to be a serious contender to a QR code.
+It is just a hobby project that I work on in my free time.
+I tried to keep the code simple and clear so that even people with little experience in computer vision can experiment with it easily.

 SR is a tongue-in-cheek acronym for `Sufficient Response`, since QR stands for `Quick Response` (atleast that's what wikipedia tells me).
-Also a disclaimer, I haven't really looked deep into how a standard QR code works.
-This project is trying to only visually imitate a QR code, not neccessarily use the same algorithms.

 ## Examples